Crown Heights riot: Anniversary commemorations

 On August 19, 2001, a street fair was held in memory of Cato and Rosenbaum, and their relatives met and exchanged mementos in hopes of healing in Crown Heights.
 Again in 2016, family members Carmel Cato and Norman Rosenbaum planned to meet together to commemorate their loss.

 Twenty years after the riot, a Manhattan synagogue invited Sharpton to participate in a panel discussion marking the anniversary.
 Norman Rosenbaum, brother of the murdered Yankel Rosenbaum, was outraged, saying inviting Sharpton to speak was "an absolute disgrace" and that his "vile rhetoric incited the rioting."
 He added that Sharpton "did absolutely nothing then to improve black-Jewish relations — and nothing since."
 Sharpton expressed regret for some aspects of his involvement.
 He insisted that his marches were peaceful, although his language and tone "sometimes exacerbated tensions."

 In a 2019 speech to a Reform Jewish gathering, Sharpton said that he could have "done more to heal rather than harm".
 He recalled receiving a call from Coretta Scott King at the time, during which she told him "sometimes you are tempted to speak to the applause of the crowd rather than the heights of the cause, and you will say cheap things to get cheap applause rather than do high things to raise the nation higher".

 Demographics

-To this day, the demographic trends of Crown Heights remain largely the same as in 1991.
+In his 2006 book on the riot, Edward Shapiro wrote that the demographic trends of Crown Heights remained largely the same as in 1991.
 Jews did not flee from Crown Heights, and the Lubavitch population of Crown Heights increased after the riot, leading to an expansion of the area in which they reside.